 Grimsby Beach real estate guide & listings for sale

-In Grimsby Beach, the majority of dwellings are single detached homes, whereas the remainder are mainly townhouses.
-Around one third of properties in this part of Grimsby were built between 1980 and 1990, while most of the remaining buildings were constructed pre-1960 and in the 1960s.
-This area offers mainly four or more bedroom and three bedroom homes.
-Homeowners occupy roughly 95% of the properties in Grimsby Beach and 5% are rented.
+Single detached homes and townhouses are the predominant housing type in Grimsby Beach.
+About one third of properties in this neighbourhood were built in the 1980s, while most of the remaining buildings were constructed pre-1960 and in the 1960s.
+This part of Grimsby is primarily composed of four or more bedroom and three bedroom homes.
+Homeowners occupy roughly 95% of the dwellings in Grimsby Beach and the rest are rented.

 In Grimsby Beach, families will usually be able to access primary schools by walking.
 However, there are no high schools in this part of Grimsby.
 With respect to eating, shopping for one's groceries usually necessitates the use of a vehicle in this area.
 Residents of Grimsby Beach can enjoy a few restaurants.